Disjoint Tours and the Price of Diversity: The Price of Diversity of in

-\begin{observation} Let $H$ be a Hamiltonian path.
-The depth of each of the segments $(s, v_2)$ and $(v_{n-1}, t)$ w.r.t. $H$ is 1. \end{observation}

-Any sequence of $\ell$ consecutive segments in $P_n$ is called an \textit{$\ell$-piece}.
+We now introduce the notions of \textit{$\ell$-piece} and \textit{cut-point}, which play a key role in the proof of the lower bound.
+Any sequence of $\ell$ consecutive segments in $P_n$ is called an $\ell$-piece.
 The depth of a piece (w.r.t. a path $H$) is the sum of the depths of its constituting segments.
-A pair of edge-disjoint Hamiltonian paths $(H_1, H_2)$ is said to have a \textit{cut-point} $v$ if $v$ is not covered by $H_1$ nor by $H_2$.\footnote{Not to be confused with a \textit{cut-vertex}, which, in standard graph theory terminology, refers to a vertex whose removal results in a disconnected graph.} The \textit{total depth} of an $\ell$-piece w.r.t. the pair $(H_1, H_2)$ is the sum of depths w.r.t. $H_1$ and $H_2$, respectively.
+A pair of edge-disjoint Hamiltonian paths $(H_1, H_2)$ is said to have a cut-point $v$ if $v$ is not covered by $H_1$ nor by $H_2$.\footnote{Not to be confused with a \textit{cut-vertex}, which, in standard graph theory terminology, refers to a vertex whose removal results in a disconnected graph.} The \textit{total depth} of an $\ell$-piece w.r.t. the pair $(H_1, H_2)$ is the sum of depths w.r.t. $H_1$ and $H_2$, respectively.

-\begin{claim} Let $\gamma = (s_1, s_2, s_3)$ be a 3-piece that has total depth 3 w.r.t. some Hamiltonian path $H$.
-Then the middle segment $s_2$ is an edge of $H$. \end{claim} \begin{proof} For the sake of contradiction, suppose that $s_2 = (v_i, v_{i+1})$ is not an edge of $H$.
-Hence, at least one of the vertices $v_i$ or $v_{i+1}$ must be covered by some edge of $H$.
-But every vertex in $H$ (except for its endpoints) has degree 2.
-This means that either segment $s_1$ or $s_3$ has a depth greater than 1 w.r.t. $H$.
-By Observation \ref{fact:2}, the depth of each segment of $\gamma$ w.r.t. $H$ must be odd.
-Therefore, $\gamma$ has a total depth greater than 3, which is a contradiction. \end{proof}

-\begin{claim} Let $\gamma = (s_1, s_2, s_3)$ be a 3-piece that has total depth 5 w.r.t. some Hamiltonian path $H$.
-If the middle segment $s_2$ has depth 3 w.r.t. $H$, then $s_2$ is an edge of $H$. \end{claim} \begin{proof} By Observation \ref{fact:2}, the depth of segments $s_1 = (v_i, v_{i+1})$ and $s_3 = (v_{i+2}, v_{i+3})$ must be 1 w.r.t. $H$.
-For the sake of contradiction, suppose that $s_2 = (v_{i+1}, v_{i+2})$ is not an edge of $H$.
-Then, without loss of generality, the vertex $v_{i+1}$ is covered by an edge of $v_{i+2}$; otherwise, the segment $s_3$ would have a depth greater than 1 w.r.t. $H$.
-Since every vertex in $H$ (except for its endpoints) has degree 2, and $v_{i+1}$ is not an endpoint of $H$, any edge of $v_{i+1}$ now covers at least one of the segments $s_1$ or $s_3$.
-But these were already covered by the edges of $v_{i+2}$.
-Therefore, at least one of $s_1$ or $s_3$ has a depth greater than 1 w.r.t. $H$, which is a contradiction. \end{proof}

-\begin{lemma} Any pair of disjoint Hamiltonian paths on the uniform geometric graph $\uniformLineGeomGraph$ has a cut-point if and only if there is a 3-piece with a total depth of less than 10. \end{lemma} \begin{proof} Let $H_1$ and $H_2$ be the two disjoint Hamiltonian ($s$, $t$)-paths and let $P_n$ be the path graph induced by \uniformLineGeomGraph.
-First, assume that there is a 3-piece with a total depth of less than 10.
-Since, by Observation \ref{fact:2}, each segment can have only odd depth, such a piece must have a total depth of 6 or 8; namely, depth 3 w.r.t. both paths or depth 3 w.r.t. one path and depth 5 w.r.t. the other.
-The former case can be discarded as $H_1$ and $H_2$ are edge-disjoint.
-The only case realizing a total depth of 6 is if every segment has depth 1 w.r.t. $H_1$ and $H_2$, respectively.
-But then the edge corresponding to the middle segment of the 3-piece would be present in both $H_1$ and $H_2$.